jcjolley/muddler/README.md

 ```

 ## Caveats
-* If you wish to preserve your object property names, provide them as strings
+* If you wish to preserve your object property names, provide them as strings.
 * I haven't tested this with scripts that use the DB.
 If you run into problems, please make an issue in github and I'll fix it asap.
 * For now, if you want to do testing, you have to save the test files in the same folder as your .ts/.js scripts.

 ## Credits
 This project was inspired by [Gerow's Mudify](https://github.com/gerow/mudify) which isn't maintained (@gerow on hackmud).
-The testing portion of the project was blatantly stolen from [Jer0ge's hackmud-unit-poc](https://github.com/jer0ge/hackmud-unit-poc)
+The testing portion of the project was blatantly stolen from [Jer0ge's hackmud-unit-poc](https://github.com/jer0ge/hackmud-unit-poc).

 I'm typically playing as @s1mply_me on [hackmud](https://www.hackmud.com/) and am Jolley in the [Discord channel](https://discord.gg/sc6gVse)
-Feel free to hit me up (or even send some sweet sweet GC my way ;) )
+Feel free to hit me up (or even send some sweet sweet GC my way ;) ).

 ## What's next?